g-leech/argmin-gravitas/_includes/psy/social.md

 	<li><span class="b">Critiques</span>: <a href="{{burger}}">Burger 2011</a>, <a href="{{perry}}">Perry 2012</a>, <a href="{{brann}}">Brannigan 2013</a>; <a href="{{griggs}}">Griggs 2016</a><br>
 	(total citations: &#126;240).
 Burger (n=70) actually finds similar levels of compliance to Milgram, but the level didn't scale with the strength of the experimenter prods (see Table 5: the only order among the prompts led to universal disobedience), so whatever was going on, it's not obedience.</li><br>
 	<li><span class="b">Original effect size</span>:  65% of subjects said to administer maximum, dangerous voltage. </li><br>
-	<li><span class="b">Replication effect size</span>: <a href="{{blass}}">A series of follow-up studies</a> found average compliance of 63%, but suffer from the usual publication bias and tiny samples.
+	<li><span class="b">Replication effect size</span>: <a href="{{blass}}">One selective series of follow-up studies</a> found average compliance of 63%, but suffer from the usual publication bias and tiny samples.
+(Selection was by Milgram's student.)
 The most you can say is that there's weak evidence for compliance, rather than obedience. ("Milgram's interpretation of his findings has been largely rejected.")</li><br>
 </ul>
 </div>
 </div><br>